Different ways smoke alarms can connect

 In addition to ease of installation and enhanced fire safety, Smart RF smoke alarms have a number of useful features.
 These include:

 - Easy Testing - a simple press of large central button on alarms or install a Wireless Alarm Control Unit and test all alarms without the need of physically pressing each alarm.

 - Sleep Easy functionality - allows silencing of an alarm’s low battery ‘chirp’ for up to 8 hours (1-2), allowing occupant to delay action until morning.

 - Smart Silence - In the event of a known false alarm, the smoke alarm can be silenced for 10 minutes (after which it will return to full sensitivity).

-- Low energy usage- SONA by FireAngel alarms have low energy usage and running costs (~ less than 10% than other AC alarms).
+- Low energy usage- FireAngel Specification range of alarms have a low energy usage and running costs compared to other leading mains powered alarms (less than 10% than other AC alarms!).

 Are smoke alarms meant to connect?

 Whether smoke alarms are ‘meant’ to connect (e.g. by law) is dependent on your location within UK, the type of property and your fire risk assessment.

 At present, Building Regulations (that apply to new new builds, materially altered dwellings, loft conversations and certain building extensions) require the installation of interlinking alarms.
 However, it is important to note that Regulations for Scotland and Northern Ireland are different to those in place across England and Wales: